secorolab/FloorPlan-DSL/docs/concepts.md

 * shape: Shape for the entryway.

-* pose: A pose description. it contains a translation in the `x` and `z` axis, and a rotation w.r.t. the `y` axis.
+* pose: A pose description.
+It contains a translation in the `x` and `z` axis, and a rotation w.r.t. the `y` axis.
 Translations in the y axis should be avoided for appropriate results.

 ```
 Entryway <name>: